OsmarFSJ/ArticleData/README.md

-		(2) One ".R" file:
+		(2) One ".R" file to built the phylogenies:

 			R script "Trees.R"

 			Execution asks precisely the same parameters input used for "data.txt" production.

 		    For example:

 		    tree_number = 1,
 		    isolation_time = 80,
 		    migration = 0.08,

 		    will generate the complete and extant phylogenies, as in the panels of Figure 2 of the main text.